Separation and cut edge in macroscopic clusters for metric graph Gaussian free fields: Introduction

 \end{enumerate}

-As for Theorem \ref{thm_1.5}, note that each $e\in \widetilde{\mathbf{Piv}}_N$ must be a pivotal edge for the event $\{\bm{0}\xleftrightarrow{} \partial B(N)\}$, which, according to the isomorphism theorem, shares the same distribution as that in $\mathbf{Piv}_N^+$.
+As for Theorem \ref{thm_1.5}, note that each $e\in \widetilde{\mathbf{Piv}}_N$ must be a pivotal edge for the event $\{\bm{0}\xleftrightarrow{} \partial B(N)\}$; moreover, according to the isomorphism theorem, the law of such pivotal edges coincides with that of pivotal edges for the event $\big\{\bm{0}\xleftrightarrow{\ge 0} \partial B(N)\big\}$.
 In other words, $|\mathbf{Piv}_N^+|$ stochastically dominates $|\widetilde{\mathbf{Piv}}_N|$, and thus exceeds $cN^{(\frac{d}{2}-1)\boxdot 2}$ with high probability.
-The opposite domination fails because a pivotal edge for $\{\bm{0}\xleftrightarrow{} \partial B(N)\}$ is not guaranteed to contain a pivotal loop at scale $1$.
-Instead, such an edge may merely serve as the overlapping region for the two connecting clusters from $\bm{0}$ and $\partial B(N)$ respectively.
-To control the contribution of this scenario to the first moment of $\mathbf{Piv}_N^+$, we need to bound the probability of having two neighboring large loops that are connected to $\bm{0}$ and $\partial B(N)$ respectively by two distinct loop clusters.
-As shown in Section \ref{section_pivotal_dege}, this estimate relies on a decomposition method tailored for two coexisting clusters, which is also a key ingredient in the proof of Theorem \ref{thm_minimal_distance}.
+The opposite domination fails because a pivotal edge for $\{\bm{0}\xleftrightarrow{} \partial B(N)\}$ does not necessarily contain a pivotal loop at scale $1$.
+Instead, such an edge may arise from the intersection of two loops which, away from this edge, lie in different loop clusters, with one cluster intersecting $\bm{0}$ while the other reaching $\partial B(N)$.
+To compute the contribution of this scenario to the first moment of $|\mathbf{Piv}_N^+|$, we need to control, for a given annulus, the probability that a loop cluster and a Brownian motion both cross this annulus and remain disjoint.
+Thanks to the explicit formula for the two-point function (see (\ref{211})), this probability can again be reduced to that of events of the form $\mathsf{H}^{v,w}_{v',w'}$, and the desired bounds then follow from the two-arm estimate (\ref{thm1_large_n}).

 \textbf{Statements about constants.} The letters $C$ and $c$ denote positive constants, which are allowed to vary depending on context.
 Numerical constants (e.g., $C_1,c_2$) remain fixed throughout the paper.
 By convention, $C$ (with or without subscripts) denotes large constants, while $c$ represents small ones.
 Unless stated otherwise, a constant depends only on the dimension $d$.
 Dependence on other parameters must be explicitly indicated (e.g., $C(\lambda)$, $c(\delta)$).